Samuel Rea

 Samuel Rea (September 21, 1855 – March 24, 1929) was an American engineer and the ninth president of the Pennsylvania Railroad, serving from 1913 to 1925.
 He joined the PRR in 1871, when the railroad had hardly outgrown its 1846 charter to build from Harrisburg to Pittsburgh, and helped it grow to a 12,000-mile (19,000 km) system with access to Manhattan, upstate New York, and New England.

-Rea was awarded the Franklin Medal in 1926, and was elected as an honorary member of the Institution of Civil Engineers in 1928.
+Rea was elected to the American Philosophical Society in 1913, awarded the Franklin Medal in 1926, and was elected as an honorary member of the Institution of Civil Engineers in 1928.

 Early life and career

 Samuel Rea was born on September 21, 1855, in Hollidaysburg, Pennsylvania.
 His parents were James D. Rea and Ruth Blair Moore.
 His paternal grandfather, General John Rea, was the United States representative from Bedford and Franklin, Pennsylvania, during the terms of Thomas Jefferson and James Madison.
 Through the marriage of his father's siblings, he was related to the Asa Childs and the Henry Clay Frick families.
 His father died when Samuel was 13.